ThatLinuxGuyYouKnow/doors-of-sauron/README.md

 ### Already have go installed?

 - clone this repo
-- cd into the projects folder/ directory and run this in your termianl
+- cd into the projects folder/ directory and run this in your terminal

   > go run main.go